-Its large flying range of over 15,000km means that its used on some of the longest non-stop flights on the world.
-Currently, Emirates use it for their Auckland to Dubai service, and Qantas are using it for their Dallas Fort Worth to Sydney service.
+Its large flying range of over 15,000km means that it's used on some of the longest non-stop flights in the world.
+Currently, Emirates uses it for their Auckland to Dubai service, and Qantas are using it for their Dallas Fort Worth to Sydney service.
 They also fly shorter routes, with transatlantic flights from Europe to East Coast USA being some of the most popular!

 The Airbus A380 is also known for having a great anti-turbulence system, meaning passengers enjoy a smoother and more stable journey.
 This is partly due to the aircraft’s impressive size and weight.

 Mood Lighten on the Airbus A380 does more than just create a nice aesthetic.
 The carefully placed lights allow passengers to adjust to the time zone in their destination and minimise jet lag.
 Alongside this, the cabin air is refreshed and recycled every 2 minutes to ensure passengers are left feeling fresh throughout the duration of your flight.

 Even in economy class!
 With a 32-24 inch seat pitch in economy, going up to 86 inches in first.
 Economy seats are 18-inch wide, giving a comfortable seat in every class.

 The Airbus A380 is one of the only aircraft to include a tail camera which passengers can view in their in-flight entertainment system.